 Jeffree Star: 5 Things To Know About The Makeup Artist Kim K Defended After Racist Comments

 Kim Kardashian has come under fire for defending makeup artist Jeffree Star for some blatantly racist comments in his past!
-So, here’s 5 things everyone should know about the polarizing gender-bender!
+So, here’s 5 things everyone should know about the polarizing celeb!

 It all started with makeup artist and beauty blogger Jeffree Star tearing into his pal Kim Kardashian over the new KKW contour swatches on social media!
 In no time, legions of Kim’s fans came to her defense, dredging up some pretty racist comments from Jeffree’s past!
 That’s when the 36-year-old reality star felt the need to tell her followers to lay off Jeffree over his incendiary comments.
 As you might have imagined, that was hardly the end of this controversy!
-So, with so much acrimony swirling about the Kim’s cosmetics pal, it feels like a good time to get to know Jeffree a little better!
+So, with so much acrimony swirling around Kim’s cosmetics pal, it feels like a good time to get to know Jeffree a little better!

 1) He’s an Orange County kid!
 That’s right, Jeffree is a native Southern Californian.
 Early on, he began experimenting with his mother’s makeup and by junior high, he had convinced his mother to allow him to wear some to school.
 After graduation, he moved north to LA where he started to pursue his career in makeup and entertainment!
 The 31-year-old claimed afterwards that clubbing in Hollywood was where he got his first makeup jobs with celebrities.